Full width banner image

 Welcome To DGRE

-With over 44 years of service to the greater Fremantle community, Dethridge Groves Real Estate is your local expert in real estate sales and property management.
-Three-time REIWA award-winners in marketing and communications, DGRE has an expert team of real estate selling agents and property managers, led by former REIWA President Hayden Groves.
-DGRE is your preferred, trusted real estate partner, having sold and managed more homes in and around Fremantle than any other agency.
+With over 45 years of service to the greater Fremantle community, Dethridge Groves Real Estate is your local expert in real estate sales and property management.
+Three-time REIWA award-winners in marketing and communications, dgre has an expert team of real estate selling agents and property managers, led by former REIWA President Hayden Groves. dgre is your preferred, trusted real estate partner, having sold and managed more homes in and around Fremantle than any other agency.
 Contact us today for your free market appraisal, property management services, market analysis and general real estate advice from the community’s leading agency.

 Properties we think you'll love